CracktheDom/aws-bootcamp-cruddur-2023/journal/week4.md

          json = cur.fetchone()
     return json[0]
 ```
-* Modify database instance security group to allow ingress from GITPOD environment
-* Create new file and make it executable for user
+* Create new file that will modify database instance security group to allow ingress from GITPOD environment and make file executable for user

 ```sh